corboth96/WhyNot/README.md

     **Note**: Different versions of mysql may have different syntax for running certain commands

-    *Recommended way to run this is by opening in MySQL workbench and running.*
+    *Recommended way to run this is by opening in MySQL Workbench and running.*

     What this file does:
     1. Create Database